 Or a business could choose to offer a usage-based model before deciding that it is too complicated.
 They will then switch to offering different fixed-price plans with their own different usage limits because this makes things easier for them and their customers.

-No matter what model a merchant chooses to go with they need to be able to support it with their subscription billing solution.
+No matter what model a merchant chooses to go with they need to be able to support it with their billing system.